 The surrealist group was instigated by André Breton in the early 1920s, and sought to explore the unconscious mind to access the imagination.

-A revolutionary cultural and philosophical movement as well as an artistic one, it drew in such artists as Salvador Dali, Max Ernst, Picasso and Marcel Duchamp, and was also involved in film-making with the likes of Bunuel and Man Ray.
+A revolutionary cultural and philosophical movement as well as an artistic one, it drew in such artists as Dali, Ernst, Picasso and Duchamp, and was also involved in film-making with the likes of Bunuel and Man Ray.

 Some of them then moved on to other styles, while the Catalan artist Joan Miró was heavily influenced by its ideals, but chose to experiment in different ways.